MateeDevs/sentiary-gradle-plugin/README.md

 ## Setup

-To use the Sentiary Gradle plugin, you need to apply it in your `build.gradle.kts` file and configure it with your project details.
+To use the Sentiary Gradle plugin, you need to apply it in your `build.gradle.kts` file.
+For multi-project builds, it is recommended to apply the plugin in your root `build.gradle.kts` file.

-First, apply the plugin in your project's `build.gradle.kts`:
+First, apply the plugin:

 ```kotlin
 plugins {